 Old accounts could be charging you fees you don't need to pay.
 This could be cutting into your real returns and resulting in opportunity costs.
 This can be especially true with old retirement plans that haven't been rolled over and consolidated.
 You could be paying high fees at several accounts scattered about.
-Personal Capital, in particular, has a great free tool that can help you decide if you're paying too much in investment fees.
+Empower, in particular, has a great free tool that can help you decide if you're paying too much in investment fees.

 Additionally, you could be losing money in your bank accounts thanks to monthly maintenance fees.
 If you've got an account that charges fees if you don't meet a certain minimum each month, that could be costing you.

 The more assets you have in one place, the more likely you are to see lower fees and get better perks.
 While you don't have to put everything in one basket all the time, you can benefit when you do a little consolidation.

 Your Money Doesn't Earn What It Could Be Earning